General Tso’s Chicken Recipe

 - Quick – It is the perfect meal in less than 30 minutes with very little effort.

-- Healthy - Unlike the Chinese take out, where the chicken is deep-fried, I pan-fry the chicken.
+- Healthy – Unlike Chinese takeout, where the chicken is deep-fried, I pan-fry the chicken.
 And yet, this chicken still has a wonderful crisp coating that gets soaked in the sauces.

-- Crispy - The secret to getting a nice crisp coating, is to make sure you use rice flour or all cornstarch (not regular flour).
+- Crispy – The secret to a nice crisp coating is to use rice flour or all cornstarch (not regular flour).

 Ingredients and substitutes